keapgeek/laravel-keap/README.md

 KEAP_CLIENT_KEY="Client from the developer account" KEAP_CLIENT_SECRET="Secret from the developer account"
 ```
+### Keap set up
+Before we start installing the package, we need to create a Keap developer account and get our API credentials.
+For more information look at the Keap documentation [Visit this website](https://www.laravelkeap.com/get-started)
+In shorts the steps are repeated here below:
+- Create a Developer Account
+- Generate the Api Keys
+- Authenticate

 ## First Usage
 After installation and having setup the environment variables in the .env file.
 You can access the `/keap/auth` uri in your browser, even in the local version, to access the
 login page of Keap.
 Once logged in you can authorize the access to a specific app.

+I strongly suggest to have a sandbox version of Keap, to test your Api before connecting it to your real app with your clients data.

 Automatically keap will redirect you to a confirmation page that will simply say `Access granted!`.
 From there you can start using the keap service.

 ### Access Code